Nursing and Health Sciences Division

 Clubs, Honor Societies, other Activities

-Nursing students are invited to join the LC State chapter of the Idaho State Nurse Association (INSA).
+Nursing students are invited to join the LC State chapter of the Idaho Nurse State Association (INSA).
 INSA students participate in educational and health promotion opportunities across campus, participate in fundraising endeavors, and engage in professional development activities.

 The purpose of INSA is: